Design & Technology

 Paper 1 is a written/drawing paper, of 1 hour 15 minutes which is based on Product Design.
 Candidates answer one of three questions which assess their design understanding and abilities.

 Paper 2 is a written paper of 1 hour, which assesses the Specialist option, Resistant Materials, as well as the Common content: Product Design.
-Section A contains 10 compulsory questions and section B, where candidates choose one out of three questions.
+Section A contains 10 compulsory questions, and in section B, candidates choose one out of three questions.